Somebody to Love (Fargo): Plot

-Gloria (Carrie Coon) prepares to submit her resignation as Deputy, when she is contacted by IRS Agent Dollard (Hamish Linklater), whose phone number appeared in the envelope.
+Gloria (Carrie Coon) prepares to submit her resignation as a deputy, when she is contacted by Agent Dollard of the IRS (Hamish Linklater), as her phone number appeared in the envelope.
 While Gloria didn't send the envelope, she agrees to meet with him, as his case involves Varga (David Thewlis).
 Dollard then explains that part of Varga's plan is to use Stussy Lots as some form of tax fraud scam.

 Varga has Emmit (Ewan McGregor) sign many documents for his business.
 With Meemo (Andy Yu) distracted, Emmit takes his gun and confronts Varga for everything he did.
 Meemo manages to knock Emmit out.
-Varga then orders his men to clean the house while he leaves to meet with Nikki (Mary Elizabeth Winstead), unaware that she already sent the financial records to IRS.
+Varga then orders his men to clean the house while he leaves to meet with Nikki (Mary Elizabeth Winstead), unaware that she already sent the financial records to the IRS.
 Varga and his henchmen arrive at the meeting place, with a kid directing them to a warehouse.
 Varga and his henchman then take an elevator to the upper floor.
-Varga receives a message that IRS knows about his records, so he flees the area in the elevator.
+Varga receives a message that the IRS knows about his records, so he flees the area in the elevator.
 Meemo and the henchmen are left and subsequently killed by Mr. Wrench (Russell Harvard).
 Nikki waits for Varga, only to discover his coat and the shaft door open.
-Mr. Wrench arrives with the suitcase and to his surprise, Nikki only takes a small part of it and both part ways.
+Mr. Wrench arrives with the suitcase and to his surprise, Nikki only takes a small part of the money it contains and both part ways.

 Emmit goes back to Stussy Lots, only to discover that Ruby Goldfarb (Mary McDonnell) is now the legitimate owner of the business after buying it for $100,000, with Emmit realizing that she worked with Varga.
 Because he is liable for the company's debt, he now must file Chapter 11 bankruptcy, but he will still get $300 million from offshore accounts.
 As Gloria and Winnie (Olivia Sandoval) investigate the warehouse massacre, they see security footage and recognize Nikki.
 Gloria then leaves to warn Emmit.